TheSpaghettiDetective/obico-server/website/docs/server-guides/platform-specific/unraid_guide.md

 ## Install docker-compose

+Since the original creation of this guide a great new tool to install Docker-Compose on unRAID has been released.
+It can be installed through the normal process of going to the Apps tab and doing a search for "Docker Compose Manager" and installing the plugin.
+The below instructions will still work if you'd like to do it manually, however, suggest using the Plug-In instead.
+Support can be found at the unRAID forums for the [Docker Compose Manager](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager/).

+#### Old process to install Docer-Compose:

 To run Obico on unRAID, you first must install Docker-Compose on the server.
 This can be done following the usual instructions found on the [Docker-Compose Install Guide](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).

 ```Bash